Vancouver With Kids: 33 Best Things To Do in Vancouver, BC

 8/11/18 - By Thien August

-With the ocean and mountains within a short drive, Vancouver is a veritable outdoor playground.
-This cosmopolitan city is waiting for your next adventure.
+But it’s not just Vancouver's location that makes people flock there.
+It's also the stunning backdrop of mountains, temperate weather, and world-class amenities.
 With a favorable exchange rate in Canadian dollars, free public parks, and an easy-to-navigate public transportation system, Vancouver offers great value and seemingly endless and unforgettable experiences.

 OUR LATEST VIDEOS

 Hand-carved totem poles line Stanley Park, telling stories of the First Nations people.
-Photo courtesy the park
+Photo courtesy of the park

 1. Stanley Park

 This urban park is a temperate rainforest oasis in the middle of the city.
 Larger than New York’s Central Park, it is ringed by the Seawall, a walking and biking path that offers sweeping views of downtown, the ocean, and snow-capped mountains.
 This is not only a tourist spot, but a favorite recreation spot for locals.
-Kids can ride the miniature train, play in any of four playgrounds, view totem poles carved by First Nations peoples, visit the beaches, and spot sea lions at the Vancouver Aquarium.
-There’s so much for families to do at Stanley Park that it’s easily a day trip.
+Kids can ride the miniature train, play in any of four playgrounds, view totem poles carved by First Nations peoples, visit the beaches, and more.

 2. Vancouver Aquarium